-how to choose felt for your project
+How to choose the right felt for your project?
+Let's compare felts!

 Have you ever wondered what the difference is between 100% wool felt, wool blend felt and craft, other than price?!
 On first glance, you might not thing there's much of a difference but there is!
 Here’s the low down – find out the characteristics of these fabrics and which type is best for your crafts.